 Sasuke stops when he notices her standing next to a stone bench on the road.
 “What are you doing out here in the middle of the night?”

 “Everyone who leaves the village will pass through this road,” Sakura responds, trying to keep her voice from wobbling.
+She knows this is her only chance to stop him from leaving.

 He stops again when Sakura starts to cry softly.
 “I’ve always made you angry.
 When we first became genin,” she mumbles, plainly regretful.
 “The day the three of us became a team; the first time I spoke to you alone, I made you mad.”